 Today, in this modern world, cars are quite complex, with all the fancy features and technology.
-You need a good mechanic to repair and replace any of the moving parts and electrical components of your car.
+You need good machinery transport mechanic to repair and replace any of the moving parts and electrical components of your car.
 A lot of the components in a car are now electrical and computer driven so a mechanic’s job description is now broader than it once was.
 This is also why there are many forms of diagnostic tools and computers which each mechanic now has access to and uses, to find problems in cars that they would otherwise not be able to find.

 If you want to maintain your car, you should take it in for a regular service to a good mechanic workshop.
 This will potentially prevent you from needing to take your car in later, as it can prevent any future faults or damage done to the mechanical and electrical parts of the car.